aspose-pdf/Aspose.PDF-Documentation/en/net/advanced-operations/working-with-text/text-formatting-inside-pdf/_index.md

     // The path to the documents directory var dataDir = RunExamples.GetDataDir_AsposePdf_Text();

-    // Open document
+    // Open the document
     using (var document = new Aspose.Pdf.Document(dataDir + "HiddenText.pdf"))
     {
         var textAbsorber = new Aspose.Pdf.Text.TextFragmentAbsorber();

-        // This option can be used to prevent other text fragments from moving after hidden text replacement. textAbsorber.TextReplaceOptions = new Aspose.Pdf.Text.TextReplaceOptions(Aspose.Pdf.Text.TextReplaceOptions.ReplaceAdjustment.None);
+        // This option can be used to prevent other text fragments from moving after hidden text replacement textAbsorber.TextReplaceOptions = new Aspose.Pdf.Text.TextReplaceOptions(Aspose.Pdf.Text.TextReplaceOptions.ReplaceAdjustment.None);

         document.Pages.Accept(textAbsorber);